-During the year ended 31st March 2023, all those principles as set out in the Corporate Governance Code in Appendix 14 to the Listing Rules (the "CG Code") were applied by the company, and the code provisions in the CG Code were complied with by the company, with the exception of certain deviations to be discussed below.
+During the year ended 31st March 2024, all those principles of good corporate governance as set out in the Corporate Governance Code in Appendix C1 to the Listing Rules (the "CG Code") were applied by the company, and the code provisions in the CG Code were complied with by the company, with the exception of certain deviations to be discussed below.
 The board will continue to review and monitor the corporate governance practices of the company for the purpose of maintaining high corporate governance standards.